digital-medicine-research-group-UNAV/RNACOREX/Library/PLOS Code/README.md

 2) `DEG R/edgeR_DEG_bbdd.R` scripts executes the DEG of the specific 'data_deg_bbdd.csv' database.
 'DEG R/master.R' executes DEG for all databases.

 3) `preprocessing_2.py` runs the second part of the preprocessing process using the DEG genes.
 Generates the final database and saves it in 'Clean Data' folder.
+It is executed for all the databases so it will not work if the DEG scripts are not executed in every database.

 4) `plos_code.py` executes the script for building networks and extract metrics using RNACOREX.
 Outputs are saved in 'PLOS Results'.